mkdocs/mkdocs/docs/user-guide/choosing-your-theme.md

   page content as you scroll the page.
 Default: `True`.

 * __`locale`__: The ISO-639-1 (2-letter) language locale used to build your
   theme.
 If your language is not yet supported, it will fallback to English.
   Default: `en`.
 See the guide to [localizing your theme] for details.

+### readthedocs theme supported locales
+  - `en`: English
+  - `fr`: French

 ## Third Party Themes